 We can try to fill the longing with relationships, religion, volunteerism, or just being good.
 But the deep ache from the bottom of our souls can only be satisfied in a relationship with God through Jesus.

 Intimacy with the One who shaped your heart will truly and deeply satisfy your soul.

 When the spiritual leg of your table isn’t secure, the weakness isn’t always obvious.
 This seems to be the invisible leg, but it is really the weight-bearing leg of the table.
 When it’s off-kilter, the symptom shows up in the other three legs.
 When our spiritual needs aren’t met, we experience the effects physically, emotionally, and mentally.
 When this one leg wobbles, the whole table trembles.

 Which of the legs do you need to tend to?
 Please share in the comments below.

 P.S.
 You’ll find even more practical ways to speak truth to your soul in my book, Me, Myself, & Lies.
-It will be in stores May 1 but if you pre-order today, you’ll get the audio book plus some other fun gifts.
-Visit MeMyselfandLies.us to learn more and to claim your pre-order gifts.
+Visit MeMyselfandLies.us to learn more.